-... but spending on health can also be justified on purely economic grounds.
+"... but spending on health can also be justified on purely economic grounds."

-Improved health contributes to economic growth in four ways: it reduces production losses caused by worker illness; it permits the use of natural resources that had been totally or nearly inaccessible because of disease; it increases the enrollment of children in school and makes them better able to learn and it frees for alternative uses resources that would have otherwise have to be spent on treating illness. levili
+"Improved health contributes to economic growth in four ways: it reduces production losses caused by worker illness; it permits the use of natural resources that had been totally or nearly inaccessible because of disease; it increases the enrollment of children in school and makes them better able to learn and it frees for alternative uses resources that would have otherwise have to be spent on treating illness."
+169

 It is scarcely credible that an account of the relations between economics and health should fail to acknowledge that the creation of capital from healthy lives sacrificed was an integral part of the industrial revolution in Europe and in the USA and during Soviet industrialisation under Stalin.

 In the increasingly globalised economy of today the competitive advantage of many developing countries is tied to their achieving lower costs of production through paying subsistence wages (or lower) and observing minimal occupational and environmental standards.
 It would be a suitable challenge for the Bank's economists to devise a method for determining a DALY/\$ index which quantifies the relationship between health sacrificed and capital created under various policy regimes.

 The report skirts around the relations between economic inequality and health.
-Rapid economic growth has in many countries been associated with the emergence of gross inequalities and widening health differentials.
+Wilkinson has shown that in OECD countries there is a close correlation between equity with respect to income distribution and life expectancy 70 .
+Rapid economic g r owth has in many countries been associated with the emergence of g r oss ine q ualities and widening health differentials.
 On the other hand, in those countries where inequalities have been reduced, health improvements have been amongst the fastest.
 In some cases this has been associated with rapid economic growth also.
 The relatively good health outcomes of Japan and the rapidly growing East Asian economies appears to be related to their achievement of industrialisation with relative equity.
-(Wilkinson has suggested (on the basis of OECD datalxix) that inequity in income distribution has an effect on national mortality rates that is independent of the direct effects of low income at the family and community levels.)

 The policy assumptions of this report might be paraphrased as "growth, disregarding equity, but with a safety net".
 An alternative policy, "growth with equity (and with less need for a safety net)" could, on the East Asian experience, deliver rapid economic growth and rapid improvement in health outcomes.
 Why is this policy so studiously avoided in this report?
-It is perhaps because rich people save a higher proportion of their incomes than poor people.
+It is well known that rich people save a higher proportion of their incomes than poor people.
 There may be a contradiction here between the economic objective of promoting private capital formation and the objective of improving health.

 No doubt the Bank's economists would be pleased if their policies could deliver better health outcomes as well as economic growth.
-However, in regions such as Latin America, so long as its clients deliver economic growth (even with increasing inequalities) it appears that the Bank would not be willing to constrain their social policies through any kind of 'health through equity' conditionality.
+However, in regions such as Latin America, so long as its clients deliver economic growth (even with increasing inequalities) it appears that the Bank would not be willing to constrain their social policies through any kind of "health through equity" conditionality.